sswam/allemande/doc/intro.md

 A red dot at the top-right means you are disconnected or offline.
 Click in the window or Reload the page.

-The app has an advanced mode with many options and features, but please master the basics first.

-Please contact Sam, the main developer, for more help and to give feedback.
+Please contact Sam, the developer, for more help and to give feedback.

 ## Talking with AIs